Stochastic Geometry Modeling of Cellular V2X Communication Over Shared Channels: Numerical Results

 \section{Numerical Results}

-In this section, the association probability of V2V link, association probability of V2B link, and the success probability are plotted using (\ref{V2VProbincomplete}), (\ref{V2BAssProb}), and (\ref{PSOverallfinal}), respectively.
-We also plot the success probability of the cellular based V2V and V2B link along with its association probability using the first part of Eq. (\ref{PSOverallfinal}), and the second part of Eq. (\ref{PSOverallfinal}), respectively.
+In this section, the association probabilities of mode selection scheme (direct or network mode) are plotted using (\ref{V2VProbincomplete}) and (\ref{V2BAssProb}). {The success probabilities of C-V2X over shared channels having both direct and network modes are plotted using} (\ref{PSOverallfinal}) in comparison with success probability of the V2V communication alone over shared V2V and cellular UL channels.
+We also plot the success probability of direct mode, and network mode along with its association probability using the first part of Eq. (\ref{PSOverallfinal}), and the second part of Eq. (\ref{PSOverallfinal}), respectively.
 The analytical results are validated by Monte Carlo simulations as shown in each figure.
-In all the figures, we set the path loss at $\alpha_{v}=\alpha_b=4$ and the thermal noise spectral density, $\sigma^2=$ -174 $dBm/Hz$ for 10 MHz bandwidth.
-The transmit power of vehicles are set to be 30 dBm.
-For comparison purposes, only V2V communication without cellular networks has also been plotted using (\ref{PSv2vwithoutcellualr}) to exhibit advantages of cellular V2X communication over V2V communication.
-In the figures, ``analyt.” represents analytical plot, ``sim" represents simulation plot, ``C-V2V" represents cellular based V2V communication, ``C-V2B" represents cellular based V2B communication, ``V2X" represents cellular V2X communication, and ``V2V" represents V2V communication without cellular.
+In all the figures, we set the path loss at $\alpha_{v}=\alpha_b=4$ and the thermal noise spectral density, $\sigma^2=$ -174 dBm/Hz for 10 MHz bandwidth.
+The transmit power of vehicles are set to be {23 dBm as defined by \cite{3GPPRelease14}}.
+For comparison purposes, V2V communication without mode selection scheme has also been plotted using (\ref{PSv2vwithoutcellualr}) to exhibit advantages of C-V2X communication having both direct and network modes, where modes are selected based on mode selection scheme. {In the figures, ``analyt.” represents analytical plot, ``sim" represents simulation plot, ``V2V" represents only V2V communication without mode selection scheme, ``Network mode" and ``Direct mode" represents C-V2X communication in network and direct modes, respectively.
+The ``C-V2X" represents cellular V2X communication having both direct and network modes.} {Note, in our model, V2V and direct mode communication shares frequencies with uplink cellular bands which is different from PC5 based dedicated sidelink proposed by 3GPP Release 14.} {It is pertinent to highlight that a small gap between simulation and analytic results of figures (Fig.} \ref{PSProb} to Fig. \ref{Bias}) {may exist due to ignored DL and UL correlation effects as a result of location of base-stations.}